The Marine Antenna

 Within linearly polarized antennas, you have vertically polarized and horizontally polarized.
 A linear polarized antenna radiates wholly in one plane; which is the direction of propagation.

-Looking at the diagrams above, unless you are interested in communicating with the moon or possible a submarine, a horizontally polarized antenna is pretty much useless for marine VHF communications.
+Looking at the diagrams above, unless you are interested in communicating with the moon or possibly a submarine, a horizontally polarized antenna is pretty much useless for marine VHF communications.

 Without getting into electrical-field theory and antenna design, suffice it to say that the common marine VHF antenna is a linear vertically polarized antenna.
 In its most basic configuration, the marine VHF whip antenna’s radiated signal is basically of equal strength through 360 degrees of the horizontal plane as shown below.